 The SEC allows us to "incorporate by reference" the information we file, which means that we can disclose important information to you without actually including the specific information in this prospectus by referring you to other documents.
 The information incorporated by reference is an important part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
-We incorporate by reference the documents listed below and any future filings made with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 until we sell all of the securities or we terminate this offering:
+We incorporate by reference the documents listed below and any future filings made with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 until we sell all of the common shares offered by this prospectus or we terminate this offering:

-- Our Annual Report on Form 10-K for the fiscal year ended December 31, 2002 filed March 21, 2003. - Our Quarterly Report on Form 10-Q for the period ended June 30, 2003 filed August 14, 2003. - Our Quarterly Report on Form 10-Q for the period ended March 31, 2003 filed May 9, 2003. - Our definitive proxy statement on Schedule 14A filed with the Securities and Exchange Commission on March 26, 2003. - Current Report on Form 8-K filed August 20, 2003. - Current Report on Form 8-K filed May 23, 2003.
+- Our Annual Report on Form 10-K for the fiscal year ended December 31, 2003 filed March 8, 2004. - Our Quarterly Report on Form 10-Q for the quarter ended March 31, 2004 filed April 30, 2004. - Our Current Report on Form 8-K filed on January 15, 2004. - Our Current Report on Form 8-K filed on May 6, 2004.

-We make available free of charge on or through our Internet website, www.rayonier.com, our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
+We make available free of charge on or through our Internet website, www.rayonier.com, our proxy statements, annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.